Your Next Career Starts Here.

 Digital Health Technology

 Area Director: Prof. Eleazar Eskin.
 Integrate faculty expertise from Computer Science, Bioengineering, Electrical and Computer Engineering, Computational Medicine and the David Geffen School of Medicine.
-Digital health tools have the vast potential to improve our ability to accurately diagnose and treat disease and to enhance the delivery of health care.
+Focus on digital health tools that have the vast potential to improve our ability to accurately diagnose and treat disease and to enhance the delivery of health care.

 VIEW DETAILS